Salomon Speedcross 6 - Women's Review

 Our Analysis and Test Results

 With a more comfortable, redesigned upper, the improved Salomon Speedcross 6 is a shoe we love for mountain running.
 It has grippy lugs that extend up to the toe cap and a heel cup that is plush and narrow.
-Featuring a one-pull lacing system and a 10mm drop, the Speedcross 6 is the most rugged shoe in our roundup.
+Featuring a one-pull lacing system and a measured heel-to-toe drop of 13 mm, the Speedcross 6 is one of the most rugged shoes in our lineup.

 Performance Comparison